Trevor20/Excel-Portfolio/Project 1 - CRM Sales Analysis/README.md

 ### 3. Data Visualatization on the Dashboard Worksheet
 Created the following main sections of the dashboard to gather insights
-1. Overview - Summary of relevant KPIs like total passengers, longest route, % unoccupied seats per flight, flight distance per route, etc
+1. Overview - Summary of relevant KPIs like total win bookings, total won deals, average time to close and pipeline value
-2. Time-series analysis - tracks how passenger traffic evolved over the years
+2. Time-series analysis - tracks how win bookings and win rate changes with time
-3. Airport popularity - graphs that highlight the busiest airports an popular flight routes
-4. Market trends - Donut chart that indicates the most common purpose of travel
-5. Region wise analysis - Heatmap that indicates top states in the US that have the most passenger traffic (incoming and outgoing)
+3. Top loss reasons - graph that indicate the main reasons the deals were lost
+4. Sales Rep performance tracking - indicates how sales representatives are performing in the time period

 ## 🏆 Final Insights
 - Emma was the best sales rep in the last 2 years.
 - Only 33% of the closed deals were won.
 - Price and timing were the main reasons for losing a deal.
 - The win deals exibit approximately a cyclic pattern, with peaks typically happening around the midpoint of each half year.
-- The win rate seem cyclic over time as well, with peak heppening every 4 months.
+- The win rate seem cyclic over time as well, with peaks happening every 4 months.